Hurling: Unveiling a Fast-Paced Gaelic Game Steeped in History

 Early References

-The earliest written records of hurling come from the Brehon Laws, a legal code dating back to the 5th century AD.
+The earliest written records of this Gaelic game come from the Brehon Laws, a legal code dating back to the 5th century AD.
 These laws documented hurling matches between villages and outlined penalties for injuring players during the game.

 The Golden Age